CKB AI

 For projects with multiple components (frontend, backend, smart contracts), use a monorepo structure.
 AI benefits from having all components in close proximity, allowing it to understand how they interact and maintain consistency across the codebase.
 Alternatively, keep separate repositories in a shared parent folder to achieve similar context visibility.

 Use offckb to run a local devnet, or connect directly to testnet.
 A local devnet with a 1-5 second block time speeds up development cycles.
-Note that the CKBDEV-hosted CKB AI servers connect to testnet by default; using a local devnet requires running local MCP server instances configured for your devnet.
+Note that the CKBDEV-hosted CKB AI server connects to testnet by default; using a local devnet requires running a local MCP server instance configured for your devnet.

 The Planning Cycle